Palm Cooler Review

 As for colors, you will be extremely limited.
 When browsing their website, we couldn’t even find an option to select from different colors: the choice defaulted to white.
 We do know that they have other colors than white since the ice chest we received is beige.
 In addition, we have seen images of a silver/gray color on the 30-quart unit.
 So there are at least 3 color options out there.
 But beyond that, we can’t be for certain.

 This few colors definitely puts Palm on the lower end of the totem pole when it comes to color options.
 In addition, we don’t see any sort of multi-color designs or the ability to do custom decals or logos.

-We hope that Palm decides to expand their available color choices in the near future.
+We hope that Palm decides to expand its available color choices in the near future.

 Palm Cooler Price

 According to Palm’s website, they are a manufacturer direct to consumer retailer.
 What this means is that their products come straight from the factory to you.
 In other words, there is no middleman.
 You likely know of RTIC and they’re using this approach to result in huge cost savings to many of the other big cooler brands.